Skydra12/cs-learning-log/C_basics/linked_lists.md

     printf("NULL\n");
   }
   ```
-   **Traversing is a process for print all values, search a specific value, find the length, find the place where the node is deleted or inserted, and find the sum or average.**
+   **Traversing is the process of visiting each node in the list.
+It is used to print values, search for a specific value, find the length of the list, and locate positions for insertion or deletion.**

 - Inserting Nodes
   - Insert at beginning (O(1))